 The normal number of credits for a full-time student is 15.
 The maximum number of credits that a student may register for is 18.
 A student who wishes to register for more than 18 credits must secure written approval in advance of enrollment from the Committee on Academic Standards.
 Students on probation may register for a maximum of 12 credits and/or conditions stipulated by the Committee on Academic Standards.

 Procedures for Change of Program and Course Withdrawals

 - During the ﬁrst week of classes, a student may withdraw from one or more courses, add courses or change from one section to another section of the same course.

-- During the second and third weeks, a student may withdraw from a course or courses by applying to the Ofﬁce of the Registrar.
+- During the second and third weeks, a student may withdraw from a course or courses by logging into their CUNYfirst account or stop by the Office of the Registrar during business hours.

 - Withdrawals during these ﬁrst three weeks will not appear on the student's transcript but the student may be liable for tuition.

 - There is no fee for withdrawals only (although students may be liable for tuition); there is an $18.00 program change fee (and the possibility of additional tuition).

 - A student may withdraw from a course or courses from the fourth through the tenth week of classes by logging into their CUNYfirst account or stop by the Office of the Registrar during business hours.
 This action will be recorded on the student's record with a grade of "W", in accordance with CUNY's regulations.